-Our vision is to attack the big data challenge by a combination of human-centered data analysis and interactive visualization for decision making.
+The vision of Information and Software Visualization (ISOVIS) is to attack the big data challenge by a combination of human-centered data analysis and interactive visualization for decision making.
 These research topics are highly relevant for academia and economy, as both science and industry make increasing use of data-intensive technologies.

 Learn more at ISOVIS' web site.

 Connection to Linnaeus University Centre for Data Intensive Sciences and Applications (DISA)

 The Linnaeus University Centre for Data Intensive Sciences and Applications (DISA) focuses its efforts on open questions in collection, analysis and utilization of large data sets.
 With its core in computer science, it takes a multidisciplinary approach and collaborates with researchers from all faculties at the university.

 Andreas Kerren, chair of ISOVIS, was co-applicant of DISA and is member of the DISA coordination board.
 Visualization and visual analytics are key technologies for (big) data analysis and therefore naturally connected to DISA and its main goals.
 The broad expertise of the ISOVIS members within several subfields of information visualization and visual analytics reflects the diversity of data sets and analysis problems that analysts/researchers from all faculties of the university are facing in their daily work.
 ISOVIS can provide answers to many of such analytical challenges.

 As applied machine learning approaches are more and more common in DISA, we also contribute by making the black boxes of the analysis methods and resulting models transparent for the analyst.
 For this, and for providing reliable trust into the models, we develop foundational visual analytics principles, techniques and tools for analyzing both data and machine learning models.

 At DISA, we encourage and support seed projects.
 Seed projects are intended to promote and nurture excellence research, development and innovation within data intensive sciences and applications with cross-discipline collaboration.